MaiA14/data-feed/README.md

 <b> Feed's table </b> <br>
 feed_id (Primary key) <br>
 user_id (foriegn key, references user table) <br>
-updated_on - timestamp to represent feed creation <br>
+updated_on - timestamp that represents the last time the feed was updated <br>
 feed_data - json that represnts the data of the feed <br>